shankar7791/MI-10-DevOps/Personel/Nilesh/git-linux/Task1.md

      Foreground process
      Demon process

-Ctr c : it is used to copy the file or data
+Ctr c : it is used to end the current process

-Ctr Z :use to terminate the process
+Ctr Z :use to suspend the current process.

 Ctrl D :used to stopped the writing files